How To Prepare For A Dust Storm

 According to the United Nations Convention to Combat Desertification (UNCCD), dust storms and sandstorms affect more than 150 countries and cause an estimated $48 billion in economic losses each year.
 The UNCCD is working with countries to develop and implement strategies to prevent and mitigate dust storms.
 These strategies include promoting sustainable land management practices, restoring degraded ecosystems, and improving early warning systems.

 In addition to monitoring and prediction, research is also underway to develop innovative techniques for mitigating dust storms.
-One promising approach is the use of soil stabilizers, which are chemical or biological agents that bind soil particles together and prevent them from being lifted by the wind.
+Which means one promising approach is the use of soil stabilizers, which are chemical or biological agents that bind soil particles together and prevent them from being lifted by the wind.
 Another approach is the implementation of windbreaks, such as trees or shrubs, that reduce wind speed and trap dust.
 These measures can be particularly effective in protecting agricultural land and reducing the impact of dust storms on human health and infrastructure.

 Tips and Expert Advice